 First-time UConn students

 - You will receive an email at your personal email address indicating that your NetID has been created.
-Once you’ve received this confirmation you will need to activate your NetID.
+Once you’ve received this confirmation you will need to activate your NetID and create a password.

 Returning UConn students

 - You will receive an email reminding you what your NetID is.
 You may need to reset your password before logging in to the Student Administration System.

 If you have difficulties contact the UITS Help Center at 860-486-4357 and they will be able to assist you.
 For more information on your NetID, please see NetID Frequently Asked Questions.

 All non-degree students have access to the following functions in the Student Administration System: